11. Matrices and Other Arraysļ

 ## Categories: A, B

-Methods that dispatch on the type of multiple arguments are possible too, for example:
+Methods that dispatch on the type of multiple arguments are also possible, for example:

 setMethod(